How Medicare for All Could Improve—and Save—the Lives of Transgender People

 She says she once tried to get authorization from a specialist, but he told her not to bother, because insurance wouldn’t cover it.
 Besides, the specialist said, she looked feminine enough already.
 The whole visit lasted less than 15 minutes and left Serenity thinking to herself, “Wow, this is what I signed up for?”

 With current iterations of Medicaid, gender diverse people also can struggle to access care.
 This was the case for Theo Strachan, a transgender man who is insured through Medicaid in Maryland.
 Strachan says he was forced to pay out of pocket for a visit to the OB/GYN because Medicaid flagged the request for gynecological care for a man as fraudulent.
 Strachan says that when he called the Maryland Department of Health to clear things up, “it got very invasive very quickly.”
 According to Strachan, the department official with whom he spoke asked about his anatomy and began talking to him about god.
 He says the entire experience was “humiliating.”
-(The Maryland Department of Health did not immediately return a request for comment.)
+A representative of the Maryland Department of Health told In These Times via email that the Department was not able to comment on matters involving personal health information.

 It could get even worse.
 Last summer, the Trump administration proposed a dramatic revision of Section 1557 of the Affordable Care Act that would eliminate nondiscrimination protections based on gender identity, sex, and association in programs that receive federal funding.
 While it is not entirely clear what such changes would entail, many are concerned that, if implemented, the rollback could lead to an increase in discrimination against transgender and gender divrese people.